Menu

 🚗 Getting There

 Long Bien Bridge is located at the eastern edge of the Old Quarter, approximately 1km from Hoan Kiem Lake.
 The Hanoi-side entrance is accessible on foot from the Old Quarter in around 15 minutes via Hàng Chiếu or Trần Nhật Duật streets.
 The bridge entrance is adjacent to Long Bien train station on the Hanoi side.
-Grab or taxi from central Hanoi takes 5-10 minutes.
+Grab or taxi from central Hanoi takes 5-10 minutes, though traffic on and around the bridge peaks 6-9 AM and 4-7:30 PM, so walking up after parking nearby is often faster than driving during those windows.
+Bus routes 01, 18, 34, 36 CT, 41, 50, and 55B stop near the foot of the bridge for those without their own transport.

 👀 On the Ground

 Walking or cycling the full bridge length takes approximately 20-30 minutes one way.
 The pedestrian path runs alongside the railway track with open views across the Red River in both directions - the river is wide at this point and the views extend to market gardens and flood plain villages on the far bank.
 Train crossings happen several times daily and are audible and visible from the pedestrian path.
-The bridge surface is uneven and the walkway is narrow in sections - comfortable walking shoes are recommended.
+The bridge surface is uneven and the walkway is narrow in sections - comfortable walking shoes are recommended, and it's worth avoiding contact with the aging railings.
+Partway across, a staircase leads down to the Red River rock beach (bãi đá sông Hồng), a quiet market-garden area that's especially photogenic during reed grass season (roughly October-November).
 The Long Biên side of the bridge connects to a network of market garden villages on the Red River flood plain that are worth exploring by bicycle.
+In the evenings, especially in winter, roadside stalls near the bridge sell roasted corn and sweet potato - a good way to end a sunset walk, as long as you confirm prices before ordering.

 🧳 Tips

 Long Bien Bridge works well as a morning walk from the Old Quarter combined with a visit to the Long Bien wholesale market on the Hanoi side - one of the largest and most active early-morning markets in the city.
+It's equally worthwhile in the late afternoon, when locals come out to walk, cycle, and watch the sunset over the river.
 The bridge itself takes around 30-45 minutes to cross and return, and the experience of walking an active colonial railway bridge above the Red River - past the visible bomb damage repairs - is one of the more atmospheric free activities available in Hanoi.
+One detail that surprises visitors: motorbikes on the bridge travel on the left, the opposite of the rest of Vietnam.
+The popular explanation - that it avoids crossing the train track - doesn't hold up structurally and is largely considered a myth.
+A more commonly cited account: the bridge originally carried right-hand traffic, but uneven colonial-era cargo loading and an imperfect geological survey caused it to lean over time, so French engineers shifted traffic to the left to help rebalance it.
+The habit stuck after 1954 and has remained ever since.

 Based on real traveler experiences and commonly mentioned advice from multiple visitors.

-Walk or cycle across the bridge early in the morning - the light on the Red River is best before 8 AM and motorbike traffic is lightest
+Walk or cycle across the bridge early in the morning - the light on the Red River is best before 8 AM and motorbike traffic is lightest.
+Late afternoon (roughly 3-5 PM) is the other favoured window, when locals come out to stroll, cycle, and watch the sunset

-The bridge has separate lanes for pedestrians, cyclists, and motorcycles alongside the active railway track - stay aware of train schedules, trains cross several times daily
+The bridge has separate lanes for pedestrians, cyclists, and motorcycles alongside the active railway track - stay aware of train schedules, and if you're taking photos on or near the tracks, keep listening for the train horn and clear the tracks well before it arrives

 The view back toward Hanoi from the mid-bridge point is one of the best city skyline perspectives available - particularly effective at sunrise

-The Phúc Xá market area on the Hanoi side of the bridge is worth exploring before or after the crossing - a working-class neighborhood with morning market activity
+The Phúc Xá market area on the Hanoi side of the bridge is worth exploring before or after the crossing - a working-class neighbourhood with morning market activity

-The bridge entrance on the Hanoi side sits adjacent to Long Bien train station - Hỏa Xa Cafe is located inside the station building, where you can sit with a coffee and watch the trains pass at close range
+The bridge entrance on the Hanoi side sits adjacent to Long Bien train station - Hỏa Xa Cafe is located inside the station building, where you can sit with a coffee and watch the trains pass at close range.
+A second option is a fourth-floor cafe on Trần Nhật Duật street with an open view over the bridge, the Red River rock beach, and the market below

 Explore more things to do like this around Vietnam